IAM-oscar/iam-learning-journey/Day-01-IAM-Fundamentals/02-group-based-access/README.md

 ```
 The lab establishes the foundation for managing access through group membership rather than assigning permissions individually to users.

+The OsCorp Engineering Portal application registration has also been created as a foundation for the later authentication and application authorization labs.

-This approach provides a more scalable and auditable model for identity and access management.
+This approach provides a more scalable and auditable model for Identity and Access Management.

 Related Documentation
 - [Day 01 — IAM Fundamentals](../README.md)